 I work on my plots a lot.
 Here is the page where I kept track of what was happening in Chapters 1 – 29 of Buy Me Love, a British police procedural crossed with a werewolf story:

 The letters under the chapters signify which character has the point of view, and in this story 7 characters have a unique POV.
 Moses and Zelda are the main characters, and you see that they mostly alternate.
 You also see that I have scratched out certain letters and replaced them with a different POV.
 I did that right up front in Chapter 1.
 I originally began it from Moses’s POV, found it wasn’t working, so made the change to Susie.
 Later I changed Chapter 6 from M to Z, and so forth.

 It is further apparent that I am also left-brain-y (anal?) about the pace and have marked off the 1/4 and 2/4 spots and then where I hit 40,000 words in the middle of what is an 80K word story.
 I want a continuous unfolding of new information about the plot and the characters.
 Chapters 24 – 28, which starts with a visit to Madame Tussauds, are the dénoument that ends when the killer confesses.
 The final chapter resolves the werewolf narrative thread.

-In the embryo muscle and bone develop from the same cells and eventual separate.
+In the embryo muscle and bone develop from the same cells and eventually separate.
 In a story characters and plot have a similar muscle-and-bone relationship.
 (Not sure which is which, however: muscle = characters and bone = plot?
 Probably.)
 Your characters determine the plot, the plot develops the characters.
 You can’t develop one without developing the other.

 First Draft Improvement: Tip #5